NOW INDEXED IN THE SSCI©!

 |Michael Woolcock||University of Manchester, UK|

 The scope of the Journal of Mixed Methods Research (JMMR) includes developing and exploring the dimensions of integration in mixed methods research, generating a global terminology and nomenclature for mixed methods research, delineating where mixed methods research may be used most effectively, creating the paradigmatic and philosophical foundations for mixed methods research, illuminating design and procedure issues, and determining the logistics of conducting mixed methods research.
-JMMR uses a double-blind review process and manuscripts are generally reviewed by three scholars, at least one of which serves on the JMMR editorial board.
+JMMR uses a double-anonymize review process and manuscripts are generally reviewed by three scholars, at least one of which serves on the JMMR editorial board.
 The journal aims to have each manuscript go through its initial review within 4 months of receipt.

 JMMR uses an online submission and review platform.
 Manuscripts should be submitted electronically to http://mc.manuscriptcentral.com/jmmr.
 Authors will be required to set up an online account on the SageTrack system powered by ScholarOne.
 From their account, a new submission can be initiated.
 Authors will be asked to provide the required information (author names and contact information, abstract, keywords, etc.).
 All submitting authors should include their ORCID identification number.
-The submitting author will upload the "title page" and "main document" separately to ensure that the manuscript is ready for a blind review.
+The submitting author will upload the "title page" and "main document" separately to ensure that the manuscript is ready for an anonymize review.
 The site contains links to an online user's guide (Get Help Now) for help navigating the site.

 If you have any questions about the submission process please contact: